webpack/webpack.js.org/src/content/api/loaders.md

 ```

-the module that ouccur this error will be packed into bundle (as an error module) like the following:
+The module on which loader had thrown this error will get bundled like this:

 ```js-with-links